orengine/orengine-utils/README.md

 # `no-std`

 It provides the `no_std` feature, that makes it use `core` and `alloc` crates instead of `std`.
 With this feature, this crate provides almost all the functionality.
-It excludes the `instant` module.
+It excludes the `instant` and `rw_serde` modules.